calume/agileFlex/Forecasting/README.md

 Method | Normalised Mean Absolute Error (%)
 -------|--------------------
-DA Persistence| 7.6
+DA Persistence| 7.59
-DA GMM| 8.6
+DA GMM| 7.59
-DA ID|3.8
+DA ID| 6.7

-The GMM performs slightly worse on average than the persistence forecast for DA.
+In terms of NMAE the GMM performs exactly the same as the persistence forecast for DA.
 An obvious improvement would be to use weather forecasts (irradiance or temperature), however the level of accuracy using GMM is sufficient and the gains to be made from improving the method may not warrant the effort involved.

 The range of possible errors for each method is shown by season in the box plots below.